← Back to blog

 Illustrative — patterns from talking to real users in this space

-But here's the thing nobody tells you: that bad grade is actually information.
+What they miss is this: a bad grade is information.
 Specific, actionable information about what went wrong.
-The problem is figuring out what actually went wrong.
+The problem is that most students never actually figure out *which* thing went wrong.

 Built by Aleko